U8NWXD/oppia-wiki/Storage-models.md

    * If your new model is not connected to an existing model, create a new function in the wipeout service that will handle the pseudonymization.
 You can take a look at the existing pseudonymization functions like `_pseudonymize_feedback_models()` or `_pseudonymize_activity_models_without_associated_rights_models()` for inspiration.

-2. If the model has a deletion policy of PSEUDONYMIZE_IF_PUBLIC_DELETE_IF_PRIVATE, make sure that, for private models, the whole model is actually deleted and not just pseudonymized.
+2. If the model has a deletion policy of `PSEUDONYMIZE_IF_PUBLIC_DELETE_IF_PRIVATE`, make sure that, for private models, the whole model is actually deleted and not just pseudonymized.
 This should be done in deletion functions that are usually placed in the model services files.
 For example, explorations are deleted by a `delete_exploration()` function in [exp_services.py](https://github.com/oppia/oppia/blob/develop/core/domain/exp_services.py)).

 3. Make sure to add tests for the newly-added model in [wipeout_service_test.py](https://github.com/oppia/oppia/blob/develop/core/domain/wipeout_service_test.py).
 The tests are structured as follows: for each storage module, there are two test classes, one for deletion and the other for verification.
 Add new test methods for your newly-created model to both classes.